- Head, Experimental Molecular Imaging Laboratory

-Wawrzyniec (Wawosz) Lawrence Dobrucki is currently Associate Professor and Director of Professional Master's Program in the Department of Bioengineering with affiliations in the Carle Illinois College of Medicine and the Carle R. Woese Institute for Genomic Biology at the University of Illinois at Urbana-Champaign, as well as the Medical University of Gdansk in Poland.
-He holds a full-time faculty position at the Beckman Institute for Advanced Science and Technology, where he serves as co-chair for the Integrative Imaging theme and directs the Experimental Molecular Imaging Laboratory (EMIL).
+Wawrzyniec (Wawosz) Lawrence Dobrucki is currently Associate Professor and Associate Head for Graduate Programs in the Department of Bioengineering with affiliations in the Carle Illinois College of Medicine and the Carle R. Woese Institute for Genomic Biology at the University of Illinois at Urbana-Champaign, as well as the Medical University of Gdansk in Poland.
+In addition, he holds a full-time faculty position at the Beckman Institute for Advanced Science and Technology, where he serves as co-chair for the Integrative Imaging theme and directs the Experimental Molecular Imaging Laboratory (EMIL).

-His expertise is in preclinical molecular imaging, and his fields of professional interests include the development of novel targeted multimodal imaging strategies to noninvasively assess tissue microenvironments and various biological processes in vivo, including therapeutic neovascularization, atherosclerosis, neoplastic progression, and cancer response to experimental therapies.
+His expertise is in preclinical molecular imaging, and his professional interests include developing novel targeted multimodal imaging strategies to noninvasively assess tissue microenvironments and various biological processes in vivo, including therapeutic neovascularization, atherosclerosis, neoplastic progression, and cancer response to experimental therapies.

-Prof. Dobrucki is also involved in translational bioimaging, utilizing his 15-plus years of experience in developing and validating novel SPECT/PET radiotracers and multimodal multifunctional contrast agents.
-He is an active member of the Preclinical Imaging Task Force at the Society of Nuclear Medicine and Molecular Imaging, charged with developing a preclinical imaging curriculum for medical and bioengineering scientists to address problems with the standardization of small animal imaging protocols.
-Prof. Dobrucki is a co-founder of several biomedical startup companies and serves as a scientific consultant for Biobanking and Biomolecular Resources Research Infrastructure Poland.
+Prof. Dobrucki is also involved in translational bioimaging, utilizing his 17-plus years of experience developing and validating novel SPECT/PET radiotracers and multimodal multifunctional contrast agents.
+He is a member of the Preclinical Imaging Task Force at the Society of Nuclear Medicine and Molecular Imaging, charged with developing a preclinical imaging curriculum for medical and bioengineering scientists to address problems with the standardization of small animal imaging protocols.
+Prof. Dobrucki is a co-founder of two biomedical startup companies and serves as a scientific consultant for Biobanking and Biomolecular Resources Research Infrastructure Poland.

-Prof. Dobrucki received his Ph.D. in chemistry from Ohio University, Athens, in 2003, and an M.Sc. degree in bioengineering from Technical University of Wroclaw, Poland and Technical University Hamburg, Germany.
-Before joining the Department of Bioengineering as tenure-track faculty in Fall 2013, Prof. Dobrucki was a junior faculty member at Yale University School of Medicine and Senior Research Scientist at Beckman Institute, where he directed the Molecular Imaging Laboratory (MIL) in the Biomedical Imaging Center (BIC).
+Prof. Dobrucki received his Ph.D. in chemistry from Ohio University, Athens, in 2003 and an M.Sc. degree in bioengineering from Technical University of Wroclaw, Poland, and Technical University Hamburg, Germany.
+Before joining the Department of Bioengineering as tenure-track faculty in Fall 2013, Prof. Dobrucki was an Associate Research Scientist at Yale University School of Medicine and Senior Research Scientist at Beckman Institute, where he directed the Molecular Imaging Laboratory (MIL) in the Biomedical Imaging Center (BIC).

 - 2013 - present full faculty (0%), Beckman Institute, University of Illinois, Urbana, IL